Unsupervised model-free representation learning: Time-series information for stationary distributions

-The following is the main result concerning representations of stationary time series.
-Its proof is given in section~\ref{s:proof}. \begin{theorem}[\cite{Ryabko:13repit}] Let $(X_i)_{i\in\N}$ be a stationary time series, and let $f:\cX\to\cY$ be such that are conditionally independent given $(f(X_i))_{i\in\N}$.
-Then for any $g:\cX\to\cY$ we have $I_\infty(f)\ge I_\infty(g)$, with equality if and only if $(X_i)_{i\in\N}$ are conditionally independent given $(g(X_i))_{i\in\N}$. \end{theorem} Thus, given a set $\mathcal F$ of representation functions $f:\cX\to\cY$, the function that is ``closest'' to satisfying the conditional independence property~\ref{d:ciid} can be defined as the one that maximizes~(\ref{eq:ti}).
-If the set $\mathcal F$ is finite and the time series $(X_i)_{i\in\N}$ is stationary, then it is possible to find the function that maximizes~(\ref{eq:ti}) given a large enough sample of the time series, without knowing anything about its distribution.
-Indeed, it suffices to have a consistent estimator for $h_0(f)$ and a consistent estimator for the entropy rate $h_\infty(f)$.
-The former can be estimated using empirical plug-in estimates, and the latter using, for example, data compressors, see, for example, \cite{BRyabko:06a,BRyabko:05a}.
+Thus, given a set $\mathcal F$ of representation functions $f:\cX\to\cY$, the function that is ``closest'' to satisfying the conditional independence property given in Definition~\ref{d:ciid} can be defined as the one that maximizes~(\ref{eq:ti}).
+If the set $\mathcal F$ is finite and the time series $(X_i)_{i\in\N}$ are stationary, then it is possible to find the function that maximizes~(\ref{eq:ti}) given a large enough sample of the time series, without knowing anything about its distribution.
+Indeed, it suffices to have a consistent estimator for the entropy $h_k(f)$, which can be estimated simply using empirical plug-in estimates.
+In practice it is clearly not necessary to compute the infinite sum in~(\ref{eq:ti}), but only as many summands as is computationally feasible and statistically meaningful; computing $l= O(\log n)$ summands (where $n$ is the length of the time-series available) seems reasonable in view of obtaining consistent frequency estimates: using the definition of the weights $w_k=1/(k(k+1))$ we can upper-bond the error from not computing the rest of the summands by $O(\log(|\cY|/(l+1))$.

-The situation is more difficult if the space of representation functions is infinite (possibly uncountable); moreover, we would like to introduce learner's actions into the process, potentially making the the time series $(X_i)_{i\in\N}$ non-stationary.

-These scenarios are considered in the following sections.
-For the control problem, a special role is played by Markov environments; we first look at the simplifications gained by making this assumption in the stationary case.